 Before you rush to book your low-cost flights, there are a few essential things you need to look into.

 Check the total cost

-If you need to be at the airport two hours before your flight departs and that’s before you can catch a train to the airport, you might need to travel to the airport by taxi or private transfer or to stay at an airport hotel overnight.
+If you need to be at the airport two hours before your flight departs, and that’s before you can catch a train to the airport, you might need to travel to the airport by taxi or private transfer or stay at an airport hotel overnight.
 Alternatively, you might need to drive to the airport and pay for airport parking.

 Check the arrival airport

-For example, Ryanair and Wizzair flights to Paris arrive and depart at Paris Beauvais airport, however, this airport is located 80 km (53 miles) from Paris.
-An airport bus to central Paris will take you 75 minutes, compared to 40 minutes by taxi or 50 minutes by train if you arrive at Paris Charles de Gaulle airport on another flight.
+For example, Ryanair and Wizzair flights to Paris arrive and depart at Paris Beauvais airport; however, this airport is located 80 km (53 miles) from Paris.
+An airport bus to central Paris will take 75 minutes, compared to 40 minutes by taxi or 50 minutes by train if you arrive at Paris Charles de Gaulle airport on another flight.